OpenEvalProject/evals/manuscripts/elife-63997/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/63997/elife-63997-fig5-v2.jpg)

 **Figure 5.:** (A) Wild-type HEK293-EBNA1-6E cells treated without or with deoxynojirimycin (DNJ; 500 μM) for 12 hr were lysed and whole cell lysate samples were resolved by reducing 9% SDS-PAGE and imaged by immunoblotting against IGF-1R.
 Data are representative of three independent experiments with quantification shown in (B).
 Percent of IGF-1R mature was calculated by dividing the amount of mature protein by the total protein in each lane.
 Errors bars represent standard deviation.
 Asterisk denotes a p-value of less than 0.05.
 (C) The indicated cell lines were lysed in RIPA buffer.
 Samples were split evenly between non-treated and PNGaseF or EndoH treated.
 Samples were visualized by immunoblotting against IGF-1R and data are representative of three independent experiments with quantification displayed in (D).
 (E) Indicated cells were treated without or with DNJ, pulsed with [35S]-Met/Cys for 1 hr and chased for the indicated times.
 Cells were lysed and samples were immunoprecipitated using anti-β IGF-1R antibody and resolved by reducing SDS-PAGE and imaged by autoradiography.
-Data are representative of three independent experiments with quantification shown in (F).Figure 5—source data 1.
+Data are representative of three independent experiments with quantification shown in (F).

 There are two modes for engaging the lectin chaperone cycle: initial binding, which can potentially commence co-translationally for glycoproteins such as IGF-1R that have N-glycans located at their N-terminus through their trimming of the terminal two glucoses by glucosidases I and II; or by rebinding, which is directed by the reglucosylation of unglucosylated species by the UGGTs (Caramelo and Parodi, 2015; Lamriben et al., 2016).
 The contribution of each mode of monoglucose generation for the proper trafficking of IGF-1R was analyzed.